PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 18:33:31
+Last updated: 2024-04-02 18:34:05
-Random Quote: The past has no power to stop you from being present now.
-Only your grievance about the past can do that. - Eckhart Tolle
+Random Quote: Whether you think you can or you think you can't, you are right. - Henry Ford